What is InvestEU?

 No, there are no national envelopes as this is a market based and demand driven instrument.
 The InvestEU Programme was designed to ensure it benefits all Member States, irrespective of their size or development of their financial market.

-As in the case of EFSI, a Steering Board will give strategic direction on programme implementation.
-It will be composed of the Commission (4 members), EIB Group (3 members) and other implementing partners (2 members) as well as a non-voting expert appointed by the European Parliament.
-The Steering Board will strive to take its decisions by consensus.
+A Steering Board gives strategic direction on programme implementation.
+It is composed of the Commission (four members), the EIB Group (three members) and other implementing partners (two members) as well as a non-voting expert appointed by the European Parliament.
+The Steering Board strives to take its decisions by consensus.

-The Steering Board will be assisted by an Advisory Board composed of representatives of the Commission, the implementing partners (one member each) and Member States (one member each).
-Also the Committee of the Regions and the Economic and Social Committee will have one member each.
-The Commission will be able to consult this board when preparing and designing new financial products or to follow market developments and share information.
-This Advisory Board will be able to issue recommendations to the Steering Board on the implementation and functioning of the InvestEU programme.
+The Steering Board is assisted by an Advisory Board composed of representatives of the Commission, the implementing partners (one member each) and Member States (one member each).
+The Committee of the Regions and the Economic and Social Committee also have one member each.
+The Commission is able to consult this board when preparing and designing new financial products or to follow market developments and share information.
+This Advisory Board is able to issue recommendations to the Steering Board on the implementation and functioning of the InvestEU programme.

-An Investment Committee composed of independent experts will be responsible for approving the individual requests for use of the InvestEU guarantee based on compliance with the eligibility criteria set by the Regulation as well as the Investment Guidelines.
-The Investment Committee will be supported by a secretariat, which is staffed by and located in the Commission.
-The Committee's decisions will be made independently, with no political interference.
+An Investment Committee composed of 12 independent experts is responsible for approving the individual requests for use of the InvestEU guarantee based on compliance with the eligibility criteria set by the Regulation as well as the Investment Guidelines.
+The Investment Committee is supported by a secretariat, which is staffed by and located in the Commission.
+The Committee's decisions are made independently, with no political interference.

-How will InvestEU contribute to the green transition?
+How does InvestEU contribute to the green transition?

 The InvestEU Programme focuses on the Union's medium- and long-term policy priorities such as the European Green Deal, the Strategy on shaping Europe's digital future and the Strong Social Europe for Just Transitions.

-How will the ‘do no significant harm principle' be operationalised under InvestEU?
+How is the ‘do no significant harm principle' operationalised under InvestEU?